User Decision Guidance with Selective Explanation Presentation from Explainable-AI

 \subsubsection{StockAI}

 In the task, an IDSS provides a prediction of a stock price prediction model (StockAI) as user support.
 StockAI is a machine-learning model that is designed to predict the average stock price in the next five business days, and we used its prediction as the target of the explanation provided to users.
 StockAI predicts future stock prices on the basis of an image of a candlestick chart.
 Although using a candlestick chart as an input does not necessarily lead to better performance than modern approaches proposed in the latest studies~\cite{7979885}, we chose this because of the better understandability of saliency maps generated with the model as an explanation of AI predictions.
 Note that the aim of this research is not building a high-performance prediction model but investigating the interaction between a human and an AI whose performance is not necessarily perfect.

-For the implementation of StockAI, we adopted ResNet-18~\cite{he2016deep}, a deep-learning visual information processing model, using the PyTorch library~\cite{NEURIPS2019_9015}.
+For the implementation of StockAI, we used ResNet-18~\cite{he2016deep}, a deep-learning visual information processing model, using the PyTorch library~\footnote{https://pytorch.org/}.
 The StockAI is trained in a supervised manner; it classifies the ratio of the future stock price to the opening price of the day into three classes: BULL (over +2\%), NEUTRAL (from -2 to +2\%), and BEAR (under -2\%).
 The prediction results are presented as a bar graph of the probability distribution for each class, which hereafter denoted as $p$.
 For the training, we collected the historical stock data (from 2018/5/18 to 2023/5/16) of companies that are included in the Japanese stock index Nikkei225.
 We split the data by stock code, with three-quarters of the data as the training dataset and the remainder as the test.
 The accuracy with which the model was able to predict the correct class among the three classes was 0.474, and the accuracy for binary classification, or the matching rate of the sign of the expected value of the model's prediction and that of actual fluctuations, was 0.63 for the test dataset.